 |Keith Graunke||June 2002 – September 2007|

 The district uses Community Education Funds, often known as “Fund 80”, which are separate from the high school operating funds.
 Because Fund 80 is directed towards community education and its related operating expenses, Fund 80 does not fall under the revenue caps that the school budget process must follow.
-Here you can see our DPI Fund 80 Report.
+The operating budget for the recreation district is voted each year at the annual meeting.

 The Big Foot Recreation District has an advisory committee that represents the area communities.
-This advisory committee meets quarterly and advises the director on community sentiments and operational concerns.
+This advisory committee meets quarterly or as needed and advises the director on community sentiments and operational concerns.
 The advisory committee is ultimately an advocate for the recreation district and encourages responsible growth.